WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

 Let's consider a number of possible scenarios:

-1. Use WSTP and Wolfram Library from a standard Wolfram Desktop installation:
+1. Use WSTP and Wolfram Library from a standard Wolfram Language installation:

-   If you have Wolfram Desktop **12.0** or later installed in a default location or on the system PATH, the build configuration step should succeed out of the box without setting any variables.
+   If you have Wolfram Language **12.0** or later installed in a default location or on the system PATH, the build configuration step should succeed out of the box without setting any variables.
-   Otherwise, set ``Wolfram_INSTALL_DIR`` to an absolute path to your Wolfram product installation directory, for instance
+   Otherwise, set ``WolframLanguage_INSTALL_DIR`` to an absolute path to your Wolfram product installation directory, for instance

    .. code-block:: console

-      cmake -DWolfram_INSTALL_DIR=/home/jerome/WolframDesktop/12.1 ..
+      cmake -DWolframLanguage_INSTALL_DIR=/home/jerome/WolframDesktop/12.1 ..

    .. tip::